Roadhog (Overwatch): Cultural anlaysis

+Regarding stereotyping

 Meanwhile, University of Baltimore associate professor Todd Harper wrote an article on his blog voiced heavy disdain for the character.
 Harper, who had previously discussed character stereotypes to avoid for with overweight characters at the Game Developers Conference, felt that Roadhog flew in the face of many of these concerns particularly with the emphasis of his protruding stomach.
 While he acknowledged that visual storytelling was important, he felt that the design emphasized his body as being "strange" or "weird", and served as visual shorthand of "being gross".
 Harper additionally drew issue with the character's pig theme, and felt it played in part with his use of Hogdrogen which felt too similar to the a stereotype of obese characters in video games eating to regain health.
 He ultimately complained the design was lazy, stating there was "no ingenuity, no cleverness, no subtlety, no parody or satire, here; just a fat man whose entire visual schtick is to draw attention to how fat he is".

 The response from fans of the character however caused Harper to reexamine his stance.
 In an interview with Bryant Francis for the website Game Developer, Harper stated while he personally disliked Roadhog's design, other players took inspiration from the fantasy of having raw, overwhelming power.
 He expressed this served as a paradox on how one could approach the subject, and that "no one choice is ever going to fill everyone's needs".
 In a later paper for the Journal of Electronic Gaming and Esports, Harper acknowledged that while many of the responses of praise for the character were more specific for certain individuals, the reasons they found him empowering and enjoyable were perfectly valid, and led to him reconsidering his views towards other similar characters in gaming through that scope.
 In another article for his blog, he also observed that while some fans treated the character as a joke, others focused on portraying a humanness of his character and as a person, and stated that it was just as important to him to see such characters treated as human beings than just a cardboard standup of tropes.